Morris88826/face_reconstructure/README.md

 ---
 # Downloading the Dataset
-To retrieve the dataset execute the following command
+To retrieve the dataset execute the following command then unzip the data.

 ```
 python libs/download.py